KatherineMichel/digital-commonplace/python-and-javascript-learning-resources.md

 -->

 <!--
+https://tonybaloney.github.io/posts/learning-python.html | Learning Python from Scratch

+https://twitter.com/rauchg/status/1254198228364357634 | Guillermo Rauch on Twitter: "Great reason to learn to code.
+Endless possibility.
+I have a blog post coming that talks about something that really helped me to learn to code. https://t.co/998d9Im9WU" / Twitter

 Calvin
 https://blog.jetbrains.com/pycharm/2020/04/webinar-how-to-build-real-time-interactions-in-your-django-3-app-with-calvin-hendryx-parker/ | Webinar: “How To Build Real-Time Interactions In Your Django 3 App” with Calvin Hendryx-Parker | PyCharm Blog